cockroachdb/docs/date.md

 ## Format

 When inserting into a `DATE` column, format the value as `DATE '2016-01-25'`.

+Alternatively, you can use a string literal, e.g., `'2016-01-25'`, which CockroachDB will resolve into the `DATE` type.

-In some contexts, dates may be displayed with hours, minutes, seconds, and timezone set to 0.
+Note that in some contexts, dates may be displayed with hours, minutes, seconds, and timezone set to 0.

 ## Size